 You can also inform search engines whether to treat the redirection as permanent or temporary.

-Using Subdomains, Addon Domains & Domain Aliases
+Setting Up Subdomains, Addon Domains And Domain Aliases

 Addon Domains